 - Students are able to (1) evaluate the key types of waste streams, their compositions and how they can be handled for recycling; (2) evaluate the current state of the art approaches for waste recycling when applying them in the context of a circular economy; (3) characterise in detail the current technologies for waste recycling and assess the best options for the downstream usages of the outputs; and (4) develop new strategies to generate high value products and services from our waste streams, including energy and novel products..

-- Indicative assessments in this unit are as follows: (1) online Test; (2) industry led desktop consultancy report; and (3) consultancy report presentation.
+- Indicative assessments in this unit are as follows: (1) short circular economy assignment; (2) industry led consultancy written report; and (3) consultancy report presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Dr Sasha Jenkins and Professor Steve Schilizzi

 - Unit rules